DimakatsoMahlodi/cleaning-the-dataset/README.md

 The cleaning process successfully transformed three raw datasets into high-quality, consistent, and analysis-ready formats.
 By addressing missing values, duplicates, outliers, and inconsistencies, the datasets are now prepared for exploratory data analysis (EDA), statistical modeling, and machine learning applications.

-### Outcome
+### Discussion:

+Data cleaning is one of the most important and time-consuming stages in any data science workflow.
+It transforms raw, messy data into a reliable and consistent format suitable for analysis or modeling.
+The process is not just about “fixing errors” — it involves making judgment calls, balancing data quality with preserving useful information.

+### Why Data Cleaning Matters

+Raw data often contains missing values, duplicates, outliers, or inconsistencies that can distort results.

+Clean data improves model accuracy, reliability of insights, and reproducibility of research.

+In some domains (health, finance, environment), poor cleaning decisions can lead to serious misinterpretations.

+## Conclusion

+The data cleaning process resulted in three high-quality datasets:

-ForestFires.csv: Normalized dataset with numeric encodings and reduced skewness.
+ForestFires.csv: Normalized with numeric encodings and reduced skewness.

-Heart.csv: Clean and reliable clinical dataset for predictive modeling.
+Heart.csv: A clean and reliable clinical dataset suitable for predictive modeling.

-Student-por.csv: Consistent student performance dataset with uniform formatting.
+Student-por.csv: A consistent student performance dataset with uniform formatting.

-All three datasets are now free of duplicates, inconsistencies, and outliers, and are ready for exploratory data analysis (EDA) and model development
+All three datasets are now free from duplicates, inconsistencies, and outliers, making them well-prepared for exploratory data analysis (EDA) and model development.